paxhadriana/paxhadriana/README.md

 I work in data management, mostly through Excel.

 # Projects
 Projects are currently small-scale scripts that aim to automate or otherwise improve data management processes, perform basic ETL and prepare the data for analysis.
-I'm leaving them on a [public repo](https://github.com/paxhadriana/Data-Tools) in case they may come in handy for others facing similar issues and as a way to motivate myself to keep working on them.
+I'm leaving them on a [public repo](https://github.com/paxhadriana/Data-Tools) in hopes they may come in handy for others facing similar issues and as a way to motivate myself to keep working on them.